buds-lab/ashrae-great-energy-predictor-3-solution-analysis/README.md

 This repository contains the code and documentation of top-5 winning solutions from the ASHRAE - Great Energy Predictor III cometition.
 It also contains comparative analysis of these solutions with respect to their characteristics such as workflow, computation time, and score distributation with respect to meter type, site, and primary space usage, etc.

-A full overview of the GEPIII competition can be [found online](https://www.tandfonline.com/doi/full/10.1080/23744731.2020.1795514)
+A full overview of the GEPIII competition can be [found in a Science and Technology for the Built Environment Journal](https://www.tandfonline.com/doi/full/10.1080/23744731.2020.1795514)

+Instructions to fully reproduce each solution are [found in the wiki for this repository](https://github.com/buds-lab/ashrae-great-energy-predictor-3-solution-analysis/wiki).

 The raw data data for the [top 5 winning solutions - code and docs (original submission by the winners)](https://www.dropbox.com/sh/73iryui7t0w74ik/AAAY-yF87A2zrLdqHv11vFlsa?dl=0)

 The [Top 5 winning solutions can be seen on a series of explainer videos hosted here, including an extended presentation at the ASHRAE 2020 Online Conferece in June 2020](https://www.dropbox.com/sh/tmnhkmy33vs3uya/AACVU-CcwyqGwApEvhNmSH4Qa?dl=0)

-To cite this analysis:
+To cite this competition or analysis:

 Clayton Miller, Pandarasamy Arjunan, Anjukan Kathirgamanathan, Chun Fu, Jonathan Roth, June Young Park, Chris Balbach, Krishnan Gowri, Zoltan Nagy, Anthony D. Fontanini & Jeff Haberl (2020) The ASHRAE Great Energy Predictor III competition: Overview and results, Science and Technology for the Built Environment, DOI: 10.1080/23744731.2020.1795514